MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/channel-integration-framework/v2/includes/session-api-omnichannel.md

 > [!NOTE]
-> Session management APIs allow you to integrate multisession experiences only in Customer Service workspace app.
+> Session management APIs allow you to integrate multisession experiences in Customer Service workspace app only.